JuhoTurunen/viissenttia/README.md

 1. Functionality: All core features outlined in the previous section are implemented and functional
 2. Testing: Automated tests using the Robot Framework are written for core features and all tests pass
+3. Code quality: Code adheres to the project's coding standards and is verified with Pylint (minimum acceptable score 8.00/10)
-3. Documentation: README.md contains instructions for setup and testing
+4. Documentation: README.md contains instructions for setup and testing

 ## Backlogs